 A bus can take you straight into the city of Krk, and costs around 65 kuna- $10.50 in USD.
 Bus Croatia is a great place to look up schedules.
-A lot of them start in the city of Rijeka.
+We ended up booking with FlixBus and had zero complaints.
+A lot of the buses to Krk, Croatia start in the city of Rijeka.
 Getting to Rijeka by bus from neighboring areas is also very easy, and then you can just swap buses and keep going.

 Sail to Krk on a Boat